We compare what's there to find the best deals for you.

 Language: Greek | Currency: Euros (€) | Local time: UTC | Avg.
 Flight time: 4.30 hrs

-Those travelling from London Heathrow (LHR) can choose from Aegean and British Airways, and direct flights from Luton (LTN) are with Monarch.
+Those travelling from London Heathrow (LHR) can choose from Aegean and British Airways.
 Note that some routes may be seasonal.

-Monarch operates direct flights from Leeds Bradford (LBA), and easyJet flies from Liverpool (LPL).
+easyJet operates direct flights from Liverpool (LPL).
 Departures from all other UK destinations involve a stopover, but if it’s a brief one, you can get to Lanarca in six hours or so and hit the beach shortly after.

 Visit in the low season (December to February) for the cheapest flights and less crowds.
 Although it’s likely to be too cold for the beach, temperatures are pleasant for sightseeing and trips to inland villages, with a high likelihood of warm, sunny days.